 X-Ray Diffraction is widely considered as a major contributor to the development of the XX century chemistry.
 This status has been achieved in spite of the fact that the technique was used mostly for bulk phase analysis and crystal structure solution – neglecting principal processes of chemical reactions that have their origin e.g. at the solid-gas interface – at the surface .
 Up to now observation of surface interactions was possible only for internal surface of crystalline porous materials e.g. zeolites.
-Nowadays with availability of nanopowdered materials, the in-situ diffraction is able to offer a major breakthrough – when number of atoms at the surface is comparable to that of bulk atoms, we can directly observe elementary chemical processes at the surface.
+Nowadays with availability of nanopowdered materials, the in-situ diffraction is able to offer a major breakthrough – when number of atoms at the surface is comparable to that of bulk atoms, we can directly detect elementary chemical processes at the surface.
 The challenging task is to interpret these observations.
 To this end a large scale atomistic simulations may offer a significant help.
 I believe that in close future a direct observation of the solid-gas interface via in-situ nanopowder diffraction will provide many surprises in the established picture of elementary chemical reactions.

 PROJECT – to make possible structural observation (in-situ) of the state of interface (metal-gas) during slow physico-chemical process.